Newsdump: Room Party art show during Anthrocon, furries on NPR, public image in the media

 More politics and crime news, for a good reason

 Furries are on the “woke” attack list of some Republicans in Colorado, who sued a journalist and news outlet for reporting about those attacks.
-A Colorado court just dismissed the Republican’s libel lawsuit.
+Good news: a Colorado court just dismissed the Republican’s libel lawsuit.

 In 2020, an extreme abuser emerged out of furry fandom to target its members.
-Krystal Scott tortured and killed animals on video to shock them, earning the nickname “Omegle Cat Killer” until she was caught and convicted in Indiana.
-Scott was in federal prison for a few years and released.
-In 2025, Scott was just caught doing the same crimes again.
+Krystal Scott tortured and killed animals on video to shock them, earning the label “Omegle Cat Killer”, until she was caught and convicted in Indiana.
+Scott was in federal prison for a few years, then released.
+Rehabilitation failed and in June 2025, Scott was caught doing the same crimes again.

-Furry Bewares first raised alarm about Scott, a year before she got wider notice, while she was doing serious crimes that the police didn’t take seriously at first.
-After Scott was released and went back to it, an alert citizen made incredible effort to get her caught and save a lot of animals.
-That’s the power of community.
+As long ago as 2019, furry Bewares had first raised alarm about Scott, a year before she got wider notice.
+She was doing serious crimes that the police didn’t take seriously at first.
+After Scott went back to the same behavior in 2025, an alert citizen made incredible effort to get her caught and save a lot of animals.
+The value of reporting it is to help stop the next such incident with the power of community.

 Like the article?
 These take hard work.
 For more free furry news, follow on Twitter or support not-for-profit Dogpatch Press on Patreon.
 Want to get involved?
 Try these subreddits: r/furrydiscuss for news or r/waginheaven for the best of the community.
 Or send guest writing here.
 (Content Policy.)